 How to Clean and Maintain IR Sensors

-Since IR sensors function by focusing IR light, they must be kept clean in order to function properly.
+Since IR sensors function by focusing IR light, keeping them clean is ideal for proper performance.
 To clean, use a soft cloth or cotton swab with water or medical grade rubbing alcohol and carefully wipe the lens of the part.
 Allow the lens to dry fully before using the part.
 Never use soap or chemicals and never submerge the sensor or thermometer in water.

 If you have any questions or comments, please feel free to leave a reply below.